Miqueas/GTK-Examples/README.md

 ## Building

-You'll need GTK 3/4 and Meson, then just go to the version of GTK you have the examples and:
+You'll need GTK 3/4 and Meson, then just go to the version of GTK you have and build the examples with:

 ```
 meson . _BUILD